 In a similar manner, the State shall define and build teacher competencies in ICT.
 Capacities of teachers in ICT use and ICT assisted teaching learning processes, including curricular analysis, selection, use of media products and digital content to enrich teaching learning processes and evaluation of such content, will be the focus.
-ICT should become an integral part of the curriculum and the teaching learning process.
-As such, it is the prerogative of the State education system and should not be outsourced to any agency.
-It shall therefore not be part of the bid.
+However, these programmes will be organised separately by the States and will not a part of this bid.